Philipkilonzoke/philipkilonzoke.github.io/README.md

 # Brightlens News.

 A fast, modern, mobile‑first news and media hub focused on Kenya and global coverage.
-It aggregates real‑time articles from multiple sources, includes category‑specific experiences (Live TV, Aviation, Weather, Food & Recipes), supports 12+ themes, and ships as a PWA.
+It aggregates real‑time articles from multiple sources, includes category‑specific experiences (Live TV, Aviation, Weather, Food & Recipes), supports 12+ themes, and ships as a PWA..

 ## Live site